|

 0 Comments

+You need traffic to increase sales, whether that’s online or in-person.
+If your business is struggling to bring in customers, you know that has to change if you’re going to survive.
+While there are many ways to improve your online traffic (search engine optimization, user experience, etc.), your physical business’ traffic is all about location.
+But before you go and pack up your stuff to find a better location, let’s go over a few things you can do to increase your daily visitors.
 If you’re like many of us, you may have decided that watching the news is not in your mental health’s best interest.
 From angry rants to misinformation, it’s difficult to understand the benefits these days.
 That’s why focusing on positivity and feel-good stories can help your business stand out and create a sense of connection with your audience.

 But what kind of “feel good” content can you provide?
 No, this isn’t another article about how you can turn your hobby into a side hustle.
 But having a hobby can be great for your existing business.
 It may not feel like you have enough time for a hobby, but here’s why you should prioritize hobby time (or time spent cultivating one).